Puri Lukisan Museum: Highlights of the Collection

 Sobrat was the son of an aristocratic family.
 As a child, he delighted in the spectacles of the Balinese Wayang Kulit (shadow puppet performances).
 His grandfather, a well-known Wayang puppeteer, taught him to carve the rawhide puppets and familiarized him with the Hindu epics: the Ramayana and Mahabharata.
 His artistic talent drew the attention of other artists.
 Under the tutelage of Walter Spies, he learned to paint Balinese landscapes with surreal perspectives, and later from Bonnet he developed the techniques for portraiture.
 From 1957 to 1959, Sobrat taught at the highly regarded Academy of Fine Arts in Yogyakarta, where he developed his academic style.
 His painting of the Balinese Market was exhibited at the opening of the Museum Puri Lukisan and remains one of its masterpieces.
-Although the colors have faded, the composition of human figures clearly shows the influence of Bonnet.
+Although the colors have faded, the composition of human figures shows the influence of Bonnet.